vtrevino/ogmapper/README.md

 For example, 1.7 GiB for T2T human genome v2 plus 0.7 GiB for the compressed genome (file ~ 2.4 GiB) and similar amounts of memory in run time, irrespective of the number of threads.
 The common process starts by creating an index file (*.ogi), then mapping short reads (in pairs or not) to generate .sam files.

+ogmapper is written in c++.
+I provide binaries for selected operating systems and source files for compilation.

+# Binaries
+- MacOS/Intel
+- MacOS/M
+- Linux/x86
+- Windows :(

 # Installation
-- download
+- Download

 # Compilation
 ogMapper uses the WFA2 library to perform alignment operations when needed.
+I provide the latest version used to compile the above binaries.
+Users may opt to download the lastest WFA version from https://github.com/smarco/WFA2-lib.
+You may follow the WFA2 instructions or follow the below steps as a guide.
+The idea is to build a library file suitable for ogMapper (libwfacpp.a) that is needed for the /lib folder in ogMapper.